amreenzaidi23/react-native-test/README.md

     Need to install Nodejs, npm, create-react-native-app, java8, react-native-cli, expo.

-#2.Clone the project into local system to build and run.
+#2.Clone the project into local system to build and run. and go to App.js and update the "api-key" replace ? mark with api-key.

 #3.Run app